THREE TIME WINNER LONDON WEDDING PHOTOGRAPHER OF THE YEAR

 I have shot at Claridges Hotel, The Ritz, The Gherkin, The Landmark, The Savoy, RSA House, Syon House and Aynhoe Park to name but a few.
 I have photographed A-list celebrities, models and actors, world renowned millionaires and billionaires, several Oscar winning producers, Hollywood directors, sports stars, Lords and Ladies, nobility, musicians, fashion designers as well as a Prime Minister.

 Pictures, feelings and emotions which words cannot describe...I have had my work featured in many iconic publications across the world including Vogue, Hello!, The Times, You and Your Wedding, Brides, Wedding and Wedding Flowers Magazine as well as a multitude of websites including Style Me Pretty, Love My Dress, Rock My Wedding, Huffington Post and Whimsical Wonderland Weddings.

 For more than a decade now, I have loved to push the boundaries.
-When you book me, you are not booking an ordinary wedding photographer. who is just going to capture boring bridal prep or run of the mill family photos.
+When you book me, you are not booking an ordinary wedding photographer.
 You are booking someone who will turn up to your wedding and blend in and yet at the same time mingle with you and your guests in a professional and yet completely discreet way.

 It is this discretion that allows me to capture some beautiful, creative art for you to savour for the rest of your life.

 In the eleven years I’ve been shooting, I’ve been invited to some incredible weddings though what is most important to me are the people and the memories.